 Stock Purchase Agreement: In connection with the entry into the Collaboration Agreement and RTX-003 License Agreement, iBio also entered into a Stock Purchase Agreement ("Stock Purchase Agreement") with RubrYc whereby we purchased 1,909,563 shares of RubrYc's Series A-2 preferred stock "Series A-2 Preferred") for \$5,000,000 and acquired an additional 954,782 shares of RubrYc's Series A-2 Preferred.
-In connection with the Stock Purchase Agreement, iBio entered into the RubrYc Therapeutics, Inc. Second Amended and Restated Investors' Rights Agreement (the "Investors' Rights Agreement") and the RubrYc Therapeutics, Inc. Second Amended and Restated Voting Agreement (the "Voting Agreement") and the RubrYc Therapeutics, Inc. Second Amended and Restated Right of First Refusal and Co-Sale Agreement").
+In connection with the Stock Purchase Agreement, iBio entered into the RubrYc Therapeutics, Inc. Second Amended and Restated Investors' Rights Agreement (the "Investors' Rights Agreement"), RubrYc Therapeutics, Inc. Second Amended and Restated Voting Agreement (the "Voting Agreement") and the RubrYc Therapeutics, Inc. Second Amended and Restated Right of First Refusal and Co-Sale Agreement (the "Right of First Refusal and Co-Sale Agreement").